-Line 5 Gross Business Profits (combine Line 3 and Line 4).
+LINE 5 Gross Business Profits (combine Line 3 and Line 4).

 LINE 6(a) Deduct interest or dividend income that is subject to taxation under RSA 77.
-Deduct the amount of interest and dividends reported on the Interest and Dividends Tax return (Form DP-10), on this line.
-Partnerships, LLCs, and associations, whose gross interest and dividends do not exceed \$2,400 are not subject to the Interest and Dividends Tax, and thus cannot make a deduction on this line.
+Deduct the amount of the interest and dividends reported on the Interest and Dividends Tax return (Form DP-10), on this line.

+Partnerships, LLC's, associations, and fiduciaries whose gross interest and dividends do not exceed \$2,400 are not subject to the Interest and Dividends Tax.
 See RSA 77:3, I(b).
-If the amount of interest and dividends exceeds \$2,400, the entity may be subject to the Interest and Dividends Tax.
+If the amount of Interest and Dividends exceeds \$2,400, the entity may be subject to the Interest and Dividends Tax.
 The application of the term "subject to tax" is not affected by the proportionate amount taxed related to a New Hampshire inhabitant partner(s).
 See RSA 77:14-a.